randy-r/stedux/README.md

   counter: () => number;

   constructor() {
-    // 2.
-Create a dispatch for your actions and a selector for your state.
-    //    Note: The value returned by `createDispatch` is function to be called
-    //          for obtaining the current state value;
     this.dispatch = createDispatch(this);
     this.counter = createSelector((s) => s.counter, this);
   }

-  // 3.
-Use `dispatch` on handlers and selector values for rendering. render() {
+  render() {
     return (
       <div>